 Human trafficking is a complex global issue — taking place in both the United States and in every country around the world.
-Here are some key facts and stats about human trafficking to help you understand the issue so that you can participate in preventing it.
+Here are some key statistics and facts about human trafficking to help you understand the issue so that you can participate in preventing it.

 Percentage of cases by factors traffickers take advantage of: